mulle-sde/mulle-env/README.md

 #### Add /bin and /usr/bin to your sub-shell PATH

-Use `mulle-env -style none:restricted init` when initalizing your environment.
+Use `mulle-env -style none:restrict init` when initalizing your environment.
-> `mulle:restricted` is the default as it gives access to the **mulle-sde**.
+> `mulle:restrict` is the default as it gives access to the **mulle-sde**.

 #### Reinitialize an environment